hephy-dd/comet/docs/emulators.md

 comet-emulator
 ```

-Use command line argument `-f` to use a custom configuration file.
+Use command line argument `-f` (or `--file`) to use a custom configuration file.

 ```bash
 comet-emulator -f custom_emulators.yaml
 ```

+## The Emulators file

+The default path for an Emulators file is `emulators.yaml` (preferred) or
+`emulators.yml` that is placed in the current working directory.
+If both files
+exist, `comet-emulator` prefers the canonical `emulators.yaml`.

 ## Using Resources